younaman/Serverless-tools/README.md

 - Analyze and output confirmed privilege escalation paths.
 - Simulate cross-account contamination scenarios and output detailed attack paths.
 - Output function-based attack paths and sensitive permission locations.

+Below are the detailed instructions for using each tool.

 ---